-Breach: The acquisition, access, use or disclosure of protected health information (PHI) in a manner not permitted under HIPAA law and regulations, which compromises the security and/or privacy of the PHI.
+Breach: The acquisition, access, use, or disclosure of Protected Health Information (PHI) in a manner not permitted under HIPAA law and regulations, which compromises the security or privacy of the PHI.

-Exceptions:

-- 1.0 A Workforce Member or person acting under the authority of CMU or a business associate unintentionally acquires, accesses, or uses PHI in good faith and within the scope of authority, and the unintentional acquisition, access, or use of PHI does not result in further impermissible use or disclosure under the HIPAA Rules; - 2.0 A person authorized to access the PHI at CMU or a business associate makes an inadvertent disclosure of PHI to another person similarly authorized at CMU, the same business associate, or within an organized health care arrangement in which CMU participates, and the information received as a result of such disclosure is not further used or disclosed in a manner not permitted under the HIPAA Rules; or - 3.0 CMU or its business associate has a good faith belief that the unauthorized person to whom the PHI was disclosed would not reasonably have been able to retain the disclosed information.
+- I. Exceptions: - a.
+A Workforce Member or person acting under the authority of CMU or a business associate unintentionally acquires, accesses, or uses PHI in good faith and within the scope of authority, and the unintentional acquisition, access, or use of PHI does not result in further impermissible use or disclosure under the HIPAA Rules; - b.
+A person authorized to access the PHI at CMU or a business associate makes an inadvertent disclosure of PHI to another person similarly authorized at CMU, the same business associate, or within an organized health care arrangement in which CMU participates, and the information received as a result of such disclosure is not further used or disclosed in a manner not permitted under the HIPAA Rules; or - c.
+CMU or its business associate has a good faith belief that the unauthorized person to whom the PHI was disclosed would not reasonably have been able to retain the disclosed information.